jgabuya/blog-posts/posts/thoughts-on-building-ux.md

 ## Introduction

 I like to call myself a full stack web developer.
 Being a freelancer for pretty much my whole career, I had the opportunity (read: forced) to work on different technologies on both frontend and backend.
 Truth be told, I am not an expert in any of those things.
-Sure, I may have a particular skillset (in Liam Neeson's voice) but my skill level in any area is nothing compared to, say, a dedicated frontend or backend developer.
+Sure, I may have a particular skillset (in Liam Neeson's _Taken_ voice) but my skill level in any area is nothing compared to, say, a dedicated frontend or backend developer.

 Just recently, I got a job (love every bit of it, by the way) that requires me to focus on the frontend.
 Just days into it, I remembered an old realization that just proves to be true, time and time again: